microtrain/bootcamp/06-CSS/02-SASS.md

 ## Mixins

 Later we will learn about the Bootstrap framework.
 Bootstrap is among the most popular frameworks and as such it gets a lot of criticism.
-One of the those criticisms is the practice of calling mulitple class on a single element.
+One of the criticisms is the practice of calling multiple classes on a single element.
 The claim is that this can increase load time.
-For example styling a button in Bootstrap often looks as follows ```class="btn btn-default btn-xs"```.
-The idea is the it would be faster to combine all of those classes into a single definition in which case something like ```class="btn-default-xs"``` would load faster.
+For example, styling a button in Bootstrap often looks as follows ```class="btn btn-default btn-xs"```.
+The idea is that it would be faster to combine all of those classes into a single definition in which case something like ```class="btn-default-xs"``` would load faster.
 In native CSS this would mean having a lot of duplicate code.
-SASS allows us to reuse style deifintions, meaning we can write them once a call them as many times as we need to.
-This means we can globally chane an entire style sheet by changing only one line of code.
-Rather that calling multiple classes we can define mixins and extend base classes making all of our code reusable..
+SASS allows us to reuse style definitions; meaning we could write a definition once and reuse it as a part of other definitions.
+Reuse allows us to globally change an entire style sheet by changing only one line of code.
+Rather than calling multiple classes, we can define mixins and extend base classes making all of our code reusable.

 ### Clearfix